 Harnois_020624_Sara_Jimenez_0088.jpg

-Permeating the installation is a soundscape created in collaboration with Finnish composer, producer, and musician Lau Nau, which features field recordings including sounds from volcanoes, recordings of frequencies under the earth, me and my daughter’s heartbeat, metal bowls, ceramic shards, human whispers, and compositions from Nau’s synth.
+Permeating the installation is a soundscape created in collaboration with Finnish composer, producer, and musician Lau Nau, which features field recordings including me and my daughter's heartbeat, volcanic rumblings, underground recordings with a geophone, and poetry whispered by J.A.
+Dela Cruz-Smith.
+The effect is a continual rumbling that fills the space and can be heard and felt as one walks through the exhibition.